 Jukka Rusanen (b.
 1980, Jyväskylä) received his Bachelor of Fine Arts degree from Turku School of Fine Arts in 2005 and his Master of Fine Arts from the Finnish Academy of Fine Arts in 2007.
-Rusanen's previous solo show at Helsinki Contemporary was Setting in 2017.
+Rusanen's previous solo show at Helsinki Contemporary, Setting, was seen in 2017.
 His works are included in several public collections, such as the ones of the Finnish State Art Collection, the Museum of Contemporary Art Kiasma, the Saastamoinen Foundation, and the Wihuri Foundation.
-In 2017 Rusanen received a working grant of five years from the Arts Promotion Centre Finland.
+In 2017 Rusanen received a five-year working grant from the Arts Promotion Centre Finland.

 Jukka Rusanen takes part in the group exhibition Winter Collage, opening on December 12th 2014 at MEINBLAU project room in Berlin.
 Winter Collage is an exhibition with ten international artists who have come together for the first time...